 The two-year study was funded by a Health Games Research grant from the Pioneer Portfolio of the Robert Wood Johnson Foundation to explore how interactive digital gaming can improve the health behaviors and outcomes for people age 50 and older.

 The article is "Exergaming and Older Adult Cognition: A Cluster Randomized Clinical Trial ," by C. Anderson-Hanley, P.J.
 Arciero, A.M.
 Brickman, J.P.
 Nimon, N. Okuma, S.C.
 Westen, M.E.
 Merz, B.D.
 Pence, J.A.
 Woods, A.F.
 Kramer, and E.A.
 Zimmerman (doi:10.1016/j.amepre.2011.10.016).
 The article appears in the American Journal of Preventive Medicine, Volume 42, Issue 2 (February 2012), published by Elsevier.

-*Press Release by Elsevier Health Sciences: Disabled World makes no warranties or representations in connection therewith.
+*News Release by Elsevier Health Sciences: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.